 Your first smart strategy is to make sure that you are never in the position to be arrested for Cobb County possession of marijuana.
 However, if you do make that mistake, it's a good idea to understand the severity of the charges.

-If you are caught using marijuana, you are in deep trouble.
-Your first step is to contact an attorney with experience dealing with these matters.
+If you are charged with possessing marijuana, your first step is to contact an attorney with experience dealing with these matters.
 The second is to enter a drug rehabilitation program and to make sure that you never repeat the mistake.
 If you do, the penalties only get bigger.

 Marijuana Possession Is Not As Entertaining As It May Seem